 Then Moses said to God, “Behold, I am going to the sons of Israel, and I will say to them, ‘The God of your fathers has sent me to you.’
 Now they may say to me, ‘What is His name?’
 What shall I say to them?”
 God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”
 Exodus 3:13-14 (NASB)

 It is so clear that Jesus claimed that He was Jehovah God.
 Deuteronomy 32:39 and Isaiah 41:4; 43:10 are three more clear statements that God said He was the “I AM.”
 Therefore, when Jesus said that He was self-sustaining or “self-existing” in John 5:26 He claimed to be God, an aseity.
 Some modern day writers, authors and speakers have never studied the Bible or are in denial when they say that Jesus never claimed to be God.
-Such statement reveal that they never read the Bible of read it or did not pay close attention to what they read.
+Such statements reveal that they never read the Bible or they read it and did not pay close attention to what they read.